ww-tech/lasso/docs/memory-management.md

 ### Look for reference cycles!

-Every so often it's a good idea to open up the Debug Memory Graph in Xcode, and see if there are any unexpected objects still in memoery.
+Every so often it's a good idea to open up the Debug Memory Graph in Xcode, and see if there are any unexpected objects still in memory.